TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ### Storage devices in filesystem

--   Storage devices are displayed with names like “sda”, “sdb” in Linux filesystem.
+-   A storage devices is displayed with a name like “sda” in Linux filesystem.
--   The “sd” stands for Small Computer System Interface (SCSI) Disk, which is a data transfer protocol succeeded by other protocols like Serial Advanced Technology Attachment (SATA) and Non-Volatile Memory Express (NVMe).
-Therefore, the "sd" includes SATA and NVMe disks as well nowadays.
+-   The “sd” stands for Small Computer System Interface (SCSI) Disk, which is a data transfer protocol succeeded by other protocols like Serial Advanced Technology Attachment (SATA) and Non-Volatile Memory express (NVMe).
+Therefore, a disk with name prefixed with "sd" may be either a SATA or a NVMe drive.
 -   The next letter indicates the device order, so “sda” means the first detected disk and “sdb” means the second one.
 -   Each partition on the disk is given a number, so “sda1” is the first partition on the first disk.

 ### File permissions

--   We can list the permission setting of a file by running `ls -l <FILE_NAME>`, and see the symbolic permissions string which is similar to `-rw-r--r--`.
+-   We can list the permission setting of a file by running `ls -l <FILE_NAME>`, and see the symbolic permission string like `-rw-r--r--`.
-    -   The first character indicates whether the file is a file ("-") or a directory ("d").
+    -   The first character indicates whether the file is a file `-` or a directory `d`.
-    -   The second to fourth characters form the first triplet and it represents the owner.
+    -   The second to fourth characters form the first triplet and it represents the owner's permissions.
         -   The owner is the user who created the file.
         -   The first character in the triplet means the read permission, which shows whether the owner can read the file's content.
         -   The second character in the triplet is the write permission, which shows whether the owner can edit the file's content.
-        -   The third and last character in the triplet is the execute permission, which shows whether the owner can execute the file as a binary.
+        -   The last character in the triplet is the execute permission, which shows whether the owner can execute the file as a binary.
-        -   If the "r", "w", and "x" letters are shown, it means those privileges are granted, but if there is a dash it means permission denied.
+        -   If the "r", "w", and "x" letters are shown, it means those privileges are granted, but if there is a dash it means the permission is not granted.
-    -   The fifth to seventh characters make the second triplet and means the group.
+    -   The fifth to seventh characters make up the second triplet and represents the group's permission.
         -   The group is a group of users sharing the same set of permissions on this file.
-        -   The three characters, just like those in the owner's setting, represents read, write and execute permissions.
+        -   The three characters, just like those in the owner's setting, represent the read, write and execute permission.
-    -   The eighth to tenth characters shape the third and last triplet and indicates the others.
+    -   The eighth to tenth characters shape the and last triplet and indicate the permissions of others.
-        -   The others means every user that is neither the owner nor a user in the group.
+        -   This includes every user that is neither the owner nor a user in the group.
-        -   The three characters, just like those in the owner's setting, represents read, write and execute permissions.
+        -   The three characters, just like those in the owner's setting, represent the read, write and execute permission.
 -   Permissions can be presented in other formats.
     -   Symbolic permissions `rwx` can be seen as `111` in binary because all the bits are set, and we can convert binary `111` to number  `7`.
-Therefore, a symbolic permissions string `-rwxr-xr-x` is `755`.
+Therefore, a symbolic permission string `-rwxr-xr-x` can be converted to the number `755`.
--   Setuid, Setgid, and sticky bit provide additional control over file and directory.
+-   Setuid, Setgid, and sticky bit provide additional control over a file or directory.
     -   Setuid
         -   Set the Setuid bit on an executable file allows the file to be run with the permission of the file owner instead of the user actually running it.
-A symbolic permissions string example is `-rwsr-xr-x`.
+A symbolic permission string example is `-rwsr-xr-x`.
         -   One example is the `/usr/bin/passwd` file, which has `-rwsr-xr-x` permissions to let users edit sensitive system files to set their passwords.
     -   Setgid
         -   The Setgid bit works in the way similar to Setuid and allows the file to be run with the group’s permission rather than the user actually running it.
 A symbolic permissions string example is `drwxrwsr-x`.